 The cost of defined benefit pension plans as well as the present value of the pension obligation is determined using actuarial valuations.
 The actuarial valuation involves making various assumptions.
 These include the determination of the discount rates, future salary increases, mortality rates and future pension increases.
 Due to the complexity of the valuation, the underlying assumptions and its long-term nature, defined benefit obligations are highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.
-Net retirement plan asset as at December 31, 2017 and 2016 amounted to P9.2 million and P4.2 million, respectively.
+Net retirement plan asset as at December 31, 2017 and 2016 amounted to P93.7 million and P60.2 million, respectively.
+Net retirement benefits payable as at December 31, 2017 and 2016 amounted to P9.2 million and P4.2 million, respectively.
 Further details are provided in Note 24.